hormoz-lab/CARLIN/README.md

     but the cutoff used in practice will generally be higher.

     analyze_CARLIN(..., 'read_override_CB_denoised', cutoff) short circuits
-    the cutoff function, and sets this value to the cutoff.
+    the cutoff function, and sets the threshold to 'cutoff'.
 All CBs with a read count >= 'read_override_CB_denoised' will be asked to call an allele.
     Default is unset.

-    analyze_CARLIN(..., 'ref_CB_file', file) uses the reference list of cell barcodes in the specified file when denoising barcodes found in the FastQ files.
-Each barcode should be on a separate line in the reference list.
+    analyze_CARLIN(..., 'ref_CB_file', file) uses the reference list of cell barcodes in the file specified by 'ref_CB_file' when denoising barcodes found in the FastQ files.
+The reference list should have one cell barcode per line.
+Each cell barcode should be a string consisting of only the characters {A,C,G,T}.
+The length of the barcode should match the length expected by the platform specified by CFG_TYPE.
 This reference list is typically produced by the software used to process the corresponding transcriptome run.
 Defaults to the full barcode list in the single-cell platform specified by CFG_TYPE.
-    Specifying a reference list is much more accurate than using this full barcode list.
+Specifying a reference list leads to more accurate denoising than using the full barcode list.

     Examples: